Create your own calculated metrics

 Formula: {goal_conversions} / {visitors}

-Name: Visitor ecommerce conversion rate
+Name: Visitor order rate

 Formatting: Percentage.